 Note: The official United States government website address for SAM is www.sam.gov.
 There is no cost to register in or access SAM.
-There are third-party vendors who charge a fee in exchange for registering entities in SAM; please be aware that you can register to do business with the United States government for free directly in SAM at www.sam.gov.
+There are third-party vendors who charge a fee in exchange for registering entities in SAM; please be aware that you can register to do business with the United States government for free directly in SAM.